zenecture/neuroflow/README.md

     L(W) = Σ1/2(t - net(x))²

 Where `W` are the weights, `t` is the target and `net(x)` the prediction.
 The sum `Σ` is taken over all samples and the square `²` gives a convex functional form.
+The XOR-adder is a regression challenge, so the `SquaredMeanError` is the choice.
-For 1-of-K classification, there is also the <a href="http://www.znctr.com/blog/digit-recognition#softmax">`Softmax`</a> loss function, but here we treat the XOR-adder as a regression challenge.
+Alternatively, for 1-of-K classification challenges, there is the <a href="http://www.znctr.com/blog/digit-recognition#softmax">`Softmax`</a> loss function.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/derivative.png" width=443 height=320 />